malikaratnayake/Polytrack/README.md

 ## References

-The YOLOv8 component of this repository was adopted from [Model Training with Ultralytics YOLO](https://docs.ultralytics.com/modes/train/).
+[1] The YOLOv8 component of this repository was adopted from [Model Training with Ultralytics YOLO](https://docs.ultralytics.com/modes/train/).

+[2] Ratnayake, M. N., Amarathunga, D. C., Zaman, A., Dyer, A. G., & Dorin, A. (2023).
+[Spatial monitoring and insect behavioural analysis using computer vision for precision pollination.](https://rdcu.be/c0BsR) International Journal of Computer Vision, 131(3), 591-606.

+[3] Ratnayake, M. N., Dyer, A. G., & Dorin, A. (2021).
+[Towards computer vision and deep learning facilitated pollination monitoring for agriculture.](https://openaccess.thecvf.com/content/CVPR2021W/AgriVision/html/Ratnayake_Towards_Computer_Vision_and_Deep_Learning_Facilitated_Pollination_Monitoring_for_CVPRW_2021_paper.html) In Proceedings of the IEEE/CVF conference on computer vision and pattern recognition (pp. 2921-2930).

+[4] Ratnayake, M. N., Dyer, A. G., & Dorin, A. (2021).
+[Tracking individual honeybees among wildflower clusters with computer vision-facilitated pollinator monitoring.](https://doi.org/10.1371/journal.pone.0239504) Plos one, 16(2), e0239504.